Last reviewed February 2016

 The structure and mechanisms of budgeting for the State of Minnesota are written in Article XI of Minnesota's Constitution, "Appropriations and Finances."
 Article XI consists of 15 sections, covering the range of powers and constraints the executive and legislative branches have regarding appropriations, public debt, and bonding; along with general and dedicated funds, investments, and improvements.
 Statutory provisions provide further detail and structure to the broad powers granted by the state constitution.

 The Minnesota state budget operates on a two-year cycle, or biennium, covering two fiscal years.
-A fiscal year (FY) begins on July 1 and ends on June 30 of the following year and is designated by the year in which it ends; thus FY2017 began on July 1, 2016 and ends on June 30, 2017.
+A fiscal year (FY) begins on July 1 and ends on June 30 of the following year and is designated by the year in which it ends; for example, FY2017 began on July 1, 2016 and ended on June 30, 2017.
 The biennial budget cycle begins on July 1 of odd-numbered years.

 State government programs are funded by several sources including state taxes, fees, and money from the U.S. Government.
 The revenue is deposited in one of the funds that make up the state budget.
 The majority of the money is deposited in the general fund; major state programs are funded primarily from this source.
 Additionally, money from some sources is mandated to be used for specific purposes; this money is invested in specific dedicated funds such as the Permanent School Fund or the Environmental Trust Fund.